by Maile Richardson

 To stay up-to-date on Healthforce Center’s research into the health care workforce and to learn about leadership development opportunities please sign up for our newsletter.
 We’ll let you know about the latest trends, news and insights to help you better understand the workforce and drive change in the health care system.

-Maile Richardson is an assistant with Healthforce Center.
-She supports multiple leadership programs and is interested in diversity and equality in the health care industry.
+Maile Richardson is an associate with Healthforce Center.
+She supports multiple leadership programs and is interested in diversity and equity in the health care industry.